 Intellias contributions to the enterprise mobility platform have already helped spark interest from potential data service customers – municipalities and recognized enterprises in the automotive, transportation, and other domains.

-Our collaboration is constantly growing.
+Our collaboration for public transport planning software development is constantly growing.
 The Intellias project team covers new feature sets for emerging transit services that power advanced trip planner applications, public transport service analytics, and transit-savvy mobile and in-dash navigation systems.

 The MaaS mobility as a service solution we’re developing offers these advantages to urban commuters: